alat-rights/qkkdata/README.md

 Experiment data (figures only) available in `test8`. **Experiments were run quickly.
 Please take data with a grain of salt.**

-**NOTE FOR SCATTERPLOTS:** The scaling of the X and Y axes may not be linear.
+**SCATTERPLOTS ARE FOR REFERENCE ONLY!!** The scatterplots' scaling of the X and Y axes may not be linear.
+Data on the X and Y axes may have been transfored (e.g. I think the X axis is actually log).

 Invocation of `sample.py` used to gather experiment data:
 ```